aws/aws-node-termination-handler/config/helm/aws-node-termination-handler/README.md

 `podMonitor.sampleLimit` | Number of scraped samples accepted | `5000`
 `podMonitor.labels` | Additional PodMonitor metadata labels | `{}`
 `podMonitor.namespace` | override podMonitor Helm release namespace | `{{ .Release.Namespace }}`
-`emitKubernetesEvents` | If true, Kubernetes events will be emitted when interruption events are received and when actions are taken on Kubernetes nodes | `false`
+`emitKubernetesEvents` | If true, Kubernetes events will be emitted when interruption events are received and when actions are taken on Kubernetes nodes.
+A default set of annotations with all the node metadata gathered from IMDS will be attached to each event.
+More information [here](https://github.com/aws/aws-node-termination-handler/blob/main/docs/kubernetes_events.md) | `false`
-`kubernetesEventsAnnotations` | A comma-separated list of key=value annotations to attach to all emitted Kubernetes events.
+`kubernetesExtraEventsAnnotations` | A comma-separated list of key=value extra annotations to attach to all emitted Kubernetes events.
 Example: `first=annotation,sample.annotation/number=two"` | None

 ### AWS Node Termination Handler - Queue-Processor Mode Configuration